 #5.
 Barriers in work culture and language:

-This type of problem takes place when two companies from different nationalities come together to make a strategic alliance.
+This type of problem takes place when two companies from different nationalities come together to make a strategic alliances.
 Different companies have different work culture, and the difference between the work culture of different companies is huge when they are from different nations.

 This causes conflicts between the employees of the companies and between the management.
 In addition to this, language is another barrier that makes strategic alliance ineffective.

 Due to language barrier employees of alliance companies find it hard to communicate with one another and to convey what they want to convey effectively.
-Because of this reason, a strategic alliance is opposed by employees.
+Because of this reason, a strategic alliances is opposed by employees.